Frequently asked questions ... and the answers!

 - Students may attend term to term or take breaks.

-- Additionally, even after graduating from high school, our alumni have the opportunity to apply for our Launch program in TPZ Ventures.
+- Additionally, even after graduating from high school, our alumni have the opportunity to apply for our Launch program in TPZ Ventures and to engage in networking and support opportunities.

 How long does each term last?

-- Summertime Eship courses are shorter with classes held more days each week; these are approximately seven weeks long.
+- Summertime courses and Deep Dives are shorter with classes held more days each week; these are approximately 20-40 hours in total.

 Do I need to pay for project supplies?

-- No. Students will have access to project supplies to launch their business.
+- No. Students will have access to project supplies.

 How many students attend TPZ?